Human rights in Sri Lanka: JVP insurrections

 In 1971, an unsuccessful armed revolt was conducted by the communist Janatha Vimukthi Peramuna (JVP) against the Government of Ceylon under Prime Minister Sirimavo Bandaranaike.
 The revolt began on 5 April 1971 and lasted till June 1971.
 The insurgents were able to capture and hold several towns and rural areas for several weeks until they were recaptured by the armed forces.
 An estimated 8,000–10,000 people, mostly young rebels died during this insurrection.

-The 1987–89 JVP insurrection (also known as the 1989 Revolt) was the second unsuccessful armed revolt conducted by the Janatha Vimukthi Peramuna against the Government of Sri Lanka under President J. R. Jayewardene.
+The 1987–89 JVP insurrection (also known as the 1989 Revolt) was the second unsuccessful armed revolt conducted by the JVP against the Government of Sri Lanka under President J. R. Jayewardene.
 Unlike the first unsuccessful JVP insurrection of 1971, the second insurrection was not an open revolt but appeared to be a low intensity conflict that lasted from 1987 to 1989 with the JVP resorting to subversion, assassinations, raids and attacks on military and civilian targets.
 Both the government and its paramilitaries as well as the rebels of JVP were accused of major HR violations during this period.
 JVP members are accused of killing its political rivals and civilians who disobeyed their orders by beheading and shooting during these insurrections.
 Charred dead bodies of suspected JVP members burnt using tyre pyres were a common sight in Sri Lanka during this period.
 An estimated 60,000 people mostly suspected JVP members were killed during this insurrection.